Rethinking Forum 2023

 The Rethinking Forum is an annual gathering of likeminded Alongsiders, presented by MARG, and the only event of its kind in North America.
 You will have the chance to meet fellow practitioners and hear from leading voices in the field who come alongside Hindu people.
 Come learn, share, network, and grow.

-Our theme for Rethinking Forum 2022 is “How to Be an Alongsider”.
+Our theme for Rethinking Forum 2023 is “Ways I’ve Changed as an Alongsider”.

 Who is it for?

 Rethinking Forum 2023 (RF ’23) is designed for people who share both a love for Jesus and a love for Hindu people.
 We call these kinds of people “Alongsiders”, people who want to help Hindus explore what devotion to Jesus means.
 There are a wide variety of opinions within the network regarding appropriate convictions and practices, and we embrace the diversity.